Why an undergraduate degree in Law?

 Who can I talk to about BA Law careers?

-Students are encouraged to speak to the Law Academic Advisor about career questions.
+Students are encouraged to speak to the Law Academic Advisor about career questions or the MLS Career Counselor.
 They may also seek advice through the UA Career Services Offices.